thedeadsredemption/thedeadsredemption/README.md

 - 👀 I’m interested in gaming and programming
 - 🌱 I’m currently learning Go, CSS, Prolog and mastering the use of Database Systems like MySQL
 - 💞️ I’m looking to collaborate on generally anything!
-- 📫 You can reach me at oogunbi@uottawa.ca
+- 📫 You can reach me at tobiogunbi@gmail.com

 <!---
 thedeadsredemption/thedeadsredemption is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.